smarthomej/addons/bundles/org.smarthomej.binding.mail/README.md

 ### Type `content`

 The `content` type channel presents the contents of an unread mail.
-If the message is a MIME-multipart message, all parts are concatenated.
+If the message is a MIME- or MIME-multipart message, all parts are concatenated.
 The content is converted to a plain string without processing (i.e. HTML tags are still present).
 In most cases the mail content needs further processing in rules to trigger appropriate action.